maxfragg/ForGeOSI/README.md

 * enum34
 * lxml

+##Installation
+you can either clone this repository, or install it using `pip install forgeosi`.

 The Guest systems should be prepared with Guest Additions installed, further hints are given in the docstring documentation, standalone documentation can be generated with `pydoc forgeosi.py`